 Our geography undergraduate program offers three interrelated themes of study:

-- Geospatial information science which includes the use of geographic information systems (GIS), remote sensing science and cartography to support research into environmental and societal issues.
+- Geospatial information science includes the use of geographic information systems (GIS), remote sensing science, and cartography to support research into environmental and societal issues.

 Majoring outside of geography?
 We openly welcome you to take elective courses with us!

 Considering our geography undergraduate program?
 Feel free to contact our undergraduate chair.